splunk/rba/searches/deduplicate_notables.md

-# Throttle Alerts Which Have Already Been Reviewed
+# Throttle Alerts Which Have Already Been Reviewed or Fired

 Because Risk Notables look at a period of time, it is common for a risk_object to keep creating notables as additional (and even duplicate) events roll in, as well as when events fall off as the time period moves forward.
+Additionally, different Risk Incident Rules could be firing on the same risk_object with the same events but new Risk Notables.
 It is difficult to get around this with throttling, so we'll be using a Saved Search to store each Risk Notable's risk events and the analyst's status decision as a cross-reference for new notables and decide whether to create a new alert.

 ### KEEP IN MIND
 Edits to the **Incident Review - Main** search ***may*** be replaced on updates to Enterprise Security; requiring you to make this minor edit again to regain this functionality.
 Ensure you have a step in your relevant process to check this search after an update.